MDMods/MuseDashMirror/README.md

   * With the left 5 overloads for each scenario, you could set the custom font size, color and toggle group.

   * The class also offers the specific method `CreatePnlMenuToggle`, without needing set the position of the toggle, all you need is pass the name of the toggle, and bool pointer, and the text of the toggle.
-    * The other two overloads are for more custom settings, like font size and text color.
+    * The 2 overloads are for more custom settings, like font size and text color.
-    * You can also use the left 2 overloads to set your toggle in ToggleGroup ea
+    * You can also use the left 2 overloads to set your toggle in ToggleGroup